LoireLab/df_scripts/docs/chronicle.rst

 ``chronicle export``
     Write all recorded events to a text file.
 If ``filename`` is omitted, the output is saved as ``chronicle.txt`` in your save folder.
+``chronicle view``
+    Display the full chronicle in a scrollable window.

 Examples
 --------